adrozman/adrozman/_posts/2026-02-10-fft-fundamentals.md

 layout: post
 title: "FFT Fundamentals: Digital Signal Analysis using Python"
 date: 2026-02-10
-description: "The basics of digital signal processing using FFT in Python.
-Learn how to use the numpy fft module and mitigate spectral leakage using windowing."
+description: "The basics of digital signal processing using the Fast Fourier Transform in Python.
+Learn how to use the numpy FFT module and mitigate spectral leakage using windowing."
 author: Adam Rozman
 permalink: /blog/fft-fundamentals-python/
 ---